 17. Hug Your Haters

-In the book, Hug Your Haters: How to Embrace Complaints and Keep Your Customers, Jay Baer gives insight on how to ignore the haters without disregarding their complaints.
+In one of the best customer service books, Hug Your Haters: How to Embrace Complaints and Keep Your Customers, Jay Baer gives insight on how to ignore the haters without disregarding their complaints.
 Baer’s years of experience as a marketing consultant and social media strategist is wrapped up in a neat little package for the reader to consume and extract a great deal of knowledge from.
 This is a great read for individuals looking for advice on how to separate emotion from business when it comes to customer service.

 Length: 240 pages